 Installation

 You can download an AppImage from the GitHub releases section.
-If you are not aware of it, read how to use AppImage in Linux to get started.
+If you are unsure how to install it, then you can read our guide on how to use AppImage in Linux.

-Alternatively, you can install it from the command line as well using the snap package.
-If you don’t know how to do that, follow our resource on how to install Snap apps on Linux and type in the following command:
+Alternatively, you can install it from the command line as well, using the flatpak package.
+If you donโt know how to do that, follow our resource on how to install Flatpak apps on Linux and type in the following commands:

 8. Foliate

-Foliate is an eBook reader, is actively developed, and already provides most of the essential features while providing a great user experience.
+Foliate is an eBook reader that is actively developed, which already provides the most essential features while also providing a great user experience.

 Installation

-You can head to its GitHub release section to get the source code and the DEB file.
+You can also head over to its GitHub release section to get the source code.

 Final Words

 Personally, I find Calibre best suited for my needs.
-Also, Bookworm looks promising to me and I use it more often.
-Foliate can be worth a try if you’re looking for something modern.
+Moreover, Bookworm looks promising to me and I use it often.
+Though, Foliate can be worth a try if youโre looking for something modern.

-Though, the selection of an eBook application totally depends on your preference.
+At the end of the day, choosing an eBook application totally depends on your preference and use cases.